 - (1) Treatment of defective paint surfaces must be performed before final inspection and approval of the renovation, rehabilitation or conversion activity under this part; and - (2) Appropriate action must be taken to protect shelter occupants from the hazards associated with lead-based paint abatement procedures. - (K) Its chief executive officer or other appropriate officer/officers consents to assume the status of a "responsible federal official" under the National Environmental Policy Act of 1969 (NEPA) P.L.
 91-190 (42 U.S.C.
 4321 et.seq.).
 The applicant will assume responsibility for environmental review, decision-making and action under NEPA and HUD regulations at 24 CFR Part 58.
+The applicant further certifies that it has complied with and will comply with 24 CFR Part 58.5 in the administration of its project.

+ENVIRONMENTAL CLEARANCE

-The applicant further certifies that it has complied with and will comply with 24 CFR Part 58.5 in the administration of its project. - ENVIRONMENTAL CLEARANCE - (L) It will establish safeguards to prohibit employees, agents, consultants, officers, or elected or appointed officials from using positions for a purpose that is or gives the appearance of being motivated by a desire for private gain for themselves or others, particularly those with whom they have family, business, or other ties.
+(L) It will establish safeguards to prohibit employees, agents, consultants, officers, or elected or appointed officials from using positions for a purpose that is or gives the appearance of being motivated by a desire for private gain for themselves or others, particularly those with whom they have family, business, or other ties.
 CONFLICT OF INTEREST

-(M) It will comply with the Uniform Relocation Assistance Real Property Acquisition Policies of 1970, as amended (42 U.S.C.
-4601), and the regulations at 49 CFR Part 24 which appears to the acquisition of real property by a State agency for an activity assisted with ES funds and to the displacement of any family, individual, business, nonprofit organization farm that results from such acquisition; and will assure that it has taken all reasonasteps to minimize the displacement of persons (families, individuals, businesses, nonproganizations, and farms) as a result of a project assisted with these funds. oply GGP n or able ACQUISITION AND RELOCATION (N) It will comply with the Pennsylvania Flood Plain Management Act 166 (32 P.S. §679.16679-601) and the regulations issued pursuant thereto (Title 16, Chapter 38).)1 - FLOOD PLAIN (O) It will comply with the Pennsylvania Steel Products Procurement Act of March 3, 1978 (6, No. 3, §1, 73 P.S. §1881 et.seq.
+(M It will comply with the Uniform Relocation Assistance Real Property Acquisition Policies A of 1970, as amended (42 U.S.C.
+4601), and the regulations at 49 CFR Part 24 which appets to the acquisition of real property by a State agency for an activity assisted with ESC funds and to the displacement of any family, individual, business, nonprofit organization farm that results from such acquisition; and will assure that it has taken all reasonal steps to minimize the displacement of persons (families, individuals, businesses, nonproorganizations, and farms) as a result of a project assisted with these funds. oly GP or ole ACQUISITION AND RELOCATION (N) It will comply with the Pennsylvania Flood Plain Management Act 166 (32 P.S. §679.10 679-601) and the regulations issued pursuant thereto (Title 16, Chapter 38).
+1 - FLOOD PLAIN (O) It will comply with the Pennsylvania Steel Products Procurement Act of March 3, 19 (P.L.
+6, No. 3, §1, 73 P.S. §1881 et.seq.
 1).
-P.L.
-STEEL PRODUCTS (P) It will comply with the Provisions of the Fire Administration Authorization Act of 1992, (102-522).
-P.L.
-FIRE ACT (Q) Third party contractors are required to coordinate ESG activities with their respect Continuum of Care tive CONTINUUM OF CARE (R) Each ESG subrecipient must develop and implement procedures to ensure: (1) confidentiality of records pertaining to any individual provided with assistance; and (2) the address or location of any assisted housing will not be made public, except to extent that this prohibition contradicts a preexisting privacy policy of the grantee. that CONFIDENTIALITY (S) Subrecipient must agree to develop and implement, to the maximum extent practicable where appropriate, policies and protocols for the discharge of persons from publicly fun institutions or systems of care, in order to prevent such discharge from immedia resulting in homelessness for such persons. ded DISCHARGE POLICY (T) The disclosure requirements and prohibitions of section 319 of the Department of Interior and Related Agencies Appropriations Act for Fiscal Year 1990, and implemen regulations at 24 CFR part 87, apply to ESG.
-ANTI-LOBBYING (U) Organizations providing rental assistance with ESG funds will be required to conduct in and any appropriate follow-up inspections of housing units into which a program particip will be moving.
-HABITABILITY STANDARDS Si gnature of Chief Elected Official Date Na nme/Title of Chief Elected Official Municipality County
+78 STEEL PRODUCTS (P) It will comply with the Provisions of the Fire Administration Authorization Act of 199 (P.L.
+102-522).
+92, FIRE ACT (Q) Third party contractors are required to coordinate ESG activities with their respect ve CONTINUUM OF CARE (R) Each ESG subrecipient must develop and implement procedures to ensure: (1) to confidentiality of records pertaining to any individual provided with assistance; and (2) the address or location of any assisted housing will not be made public, except to the extent that this prohibition contradicts a preexisting privacy policy of the grantee. nat CONFIDENTIALITY (S) Subrecipient must agree to develop and implement, to the maximum extent practicable a where appropriate, policies and protocols for the discharge of persons from publicly fund institutions or systems of care, in order to prevent such discharge from immediate resulting in homelessness for such persons. ed DISCHARGE POLICY (T) The disclosure requirements and prohibitions of section 319 of the Department of t Interior and Related Agencies Appropriations Act for Fiscal Year 1990, and implementi regulations at 24 CFR part 87, apply to ESG.
+ANTI-LOBBYING (U) Organizations providing rental assistance with ESG funds will be required to conduct initiand any appropriate follow-up inspections of housing units into which a program participa will be moving.
+HABITABILITY STANDARDS S gnature of Chief Elected Official Date N ame/Title of Chief Elected Official Municipality County